sylikc/jpegview/readme.txt

 - Windows Template Library (WTL), Version 8.1 (http://sourceforge.net/projects/wtl/) installed to
   $(VCInstallDir)WTL\

+Notice that there are known issues in Visual Studio 2015 with libjpeg-turbo lib.
+You may fix yourself by recompiling that lib from the libjpeg-turbo sources (not included in JPEGView).

 The include directories of WTL must be added to the include directories for VC++:
 In Visual Studio: Properties of JPEGView project > VC++-Directories-Include Directories and Library Directories
                   Include Directories: $(VCInstallDir)WTL\Include;$(IncludePath)